equilibrium-eq/tweekit-mcp-docker-groq-e2b/docker-mcp-submission/readme.md

 ## Getting Started

 1. **Sign up for TweekIT** at https://www.tweekit.io
-   - Free tier includes 10,000 conversions
+   - Free tier includes 10,000 free API calls within the first 30 days
    - Get your API Key and API Secret from the account portal

 2. **Configure credentials** (via environment variables or tool parameters):